priyangshupal/cas-distributed-file-system/README.md

-# Content-addressable distributed file system
+# Peer-to-peer content-addressable file system

 ## Overview

-A Content Addressable Distributed File System (CADFS) is a type of file system that uses content-based addressing to manage and retrieve data across a distributed network of nodes.
+A Content Addressable File System (CADFS) is a type of file system that uses content-based addressing to manage and retrieve data across a distributed network of nodes.
 Unlike traditional file systems that use hierarchical paths or filenames to locate data, a CADFS identifies and accesses files based on their content.
 This project offers a content-addressable distributed file storage built using Go.
 It also implements a peer-to-peer library built on top of TCP from scratch.
 This custom network library supports streaming files across the network in chunks, allowing exchange of large files across the network.

 ## Key features

 - Encryption and decryption during data storage and transmission
 - Content addressable storage
-- Distributed storage
 - Data redundancy to ensure fault tolerance
 - Data streaming support to send files in chunks for exchanging large files through the network